The Red 7 Card Counting System

 Ian Mac is a dedicated content writer and editor with consistent 5-star feedback when it comes to creating high-quality gambling content.
 He writes about casino bonuses, casino destinations and casino games including slots, roulette and blackjack.

-The Red 7 System is a powerful system for counting cards in blackjack and is considered to be the most effective method for the level of simplicity it offers.
-It is an unbalanced, level-1 system that is often compared to the classic Hi-Lo count but it is even easier to implement without mistakes even for beginners.
+The Red 7 System is a powerful method for counting cards in blackjack and is considered the most effective approach given its simplicity.
+It is an unbalanced, level-1 system that is often compared to the classic Hi-Lo count, but it is even easier to implement accurately, even for beginners.

-The Red Seven or Red 7 method was devised by one of the most famous card counters in history, Arnold Snyder who described it in his 1983 book Blackbelt in Blackjack.
+The Red Seven, or Red 7, method was devised by one of the most famous card counters in history, Arnold Snyder, who described it in his 1983 book Blackbelt in Blackjack.
 Snyder, who also invented the Zen Count, created the Red 7 to eliminate the need to convert the running count into a true count.
-As a result, this method is clean, simple, and easy to use, while at the same time, it is profitable when applied perfectly and in combination with basic strategy, proper bankroll, and a relatively aggressive betting spread.
+As a result, the method is clean, simple, and easy to use, yet still profitable when applied correctly alongside basic strategy, proper bankroll management, and a relatively aggressive betting spread.

-Blackjack players who decide to use this system to count cards will have only a couple of things to remember before testing their counting skills in real casinos.
+Blackjack players who choose this system need to remember only a couple of things before testing their counting skills in real casinos.

 The Red 7 Card Counting System Fundamentals